mattzager/eda-backup-2/README.md

 Some of the attributes of this application can be modified by adjusting variables defined in `deploy.yml`

 Variables are defined conditionally based on events from a git provider like Gitea.

+The application resides in the `app` directory and can be built with the included Dockerfile.